unplugred/vsts/README.md

 Theyre all available at [vst.unplug.red](https://vst.unplug.red/)

-As other open source JUCE projects were an invaluable resource for me in my development process, I offer these as a resource to learn from.
+As other open source JUCE projects were an invaluable resource for me in my development process, I offer these as a resource to learn and pull from.

+Feel free to utilize parts of this code in your own as you please (so long it's GPL3),

-However, these VSTs are an important source of income for me, and I'd appreciate it if you wont reskin and sell them as is.
+However, these VSTs are an important source of income for me, and I'd appreciate it if you wont reskin and sell them as is, especially because i already offer them for free.

 That being said, pull requests are very much welcome.